SCHOOLGIRLS COMPETITION RULES FOR 2023/24 as passed at AGM 2023

 are run for 1st Years under rules agreed by the competitions committee.

 1.9 No registered ‘A’ player may play on any ‘B’ team unless it is on the most senior team in the school.

 1st Year players can only play up to the highest entered team at Minor level.

 1.10 All matches, league and cup, will be played in quarters.
-Senior and Junior games will be 4 x 15 mins.
-Minor, and 1st Yr 11-a-side, will be 4 x 12.5 mins.
+At all levels, 11-a-side games will be 4 quarters of 15 mins.
 No more than 2 mins should be allowed at quarter breaks and 5 mins half time.

 1.11 Cup Nominations must be made in advance.
 Each school must provide a list of 11, for ‘A’ level competitions, or 9, for ‘B’ and ‘C’ level competitions nominated players as bone fide members of the team concerned, to the relevant Cup Secretary 7 DAYS prior to the commencement of the competition.
 These nominated players are tied to this team.
 The nominated players must take part in the game.
 A player who has not played one league game at that level prior to the start of the schools’ cup competition will not be approved to play in competition.
 Where a school fails to submit cup nominations as per above it will be deemed to have nominated the same players registered in the first LEAGUE game of the same season

 1.11.a Should a squad member be injured and possibly miss an entire league campaign their name should be added to the League Registration sheet as an ‘Extra’.
 Should this player recover and is fit to play in the Cup, without having played a league match at the same level, the coach/administrator must notify the relevant comp secretary that the nominated player is fit and request that the player be added to the team cup nominations.